The Ketogenic Diet: My Favorite Weight Loss Diet

 Unfortunately, they don’t ship batteries to Canada, but their partners in the USA do.
 However, you don’t need a battery because it plugs right into your computer.
 Plus, you can download the app, which has a meter that shows you exactly how many ketones you’re burning.
 Additionally, it has a handy feature that keeps track of your tests so that you can analyze them later.

 KETOGENIC DIET MISTAKES

-Unfortunately, since the “Atkins Diet,” people have made the ketogenic diet look like the first twenty minutes of “Saving Private Ryan.”
+Unfortunately, since the “Atkins Diet,” people have made massive mistakes with the ketogenic diet making it look like Chernobyl.
 Consequently, it has received a bad reputation.
 You have to follow a keto diet precisely, or you may do more harm than good.
 For best results, kindly avoid the following mistakes:

 1. Not tracking your macro-nutrients – carbohydrates, proteins, fats, and alcohol.
 Carbs and proteins have four calories per gram, alcohol has seven, and fat has nine.
 For a quick calculation of your macros you can use my keto macro calculator.